ciuccislab/pyDRTtools/README.md

-# DRTtools
+# pyDRTtools

-We are pleased to introduce the DRTtools, an open-source Matlab toolbox for computing distribution relaxation times (DRT) from electrochemical impedance spectroscopy (EIS) data.
+We are pleased to introduce the pyDRTtools, is the python version of DRTtools for computing distribution relaxation times (DRT) from electrochemical impedance spectroscopy (EIS) data.

-**What is the DRTtools?
+**What is the pyDRTtools?
 Why would I want it?**

-DRTtools is a Matlab toolbox that analyzes EIS data via the DRT model.
-DRTtools includes:
+pyDRTtools is a Python GUI that analyzes EIS data via the DRT model. pyDRTtools includes:

 - an intuitive GUI for computing DRT based on Tikhonov regularization